prophile/typ-report/sections/introduction.md

 \centering
 \digraph{Layout}{A -> C; A -> B; B -> C}
 \caption{A triangular graph.
-The nodes represent functional reactive 'behaviours', and the edges represent dependencies.}
+The nodes represent functional reactive `behaviours', and the edges represent dependencies.}
 \label{fig:exampleDeps}
 \end{figure}